RetroFloppy/transformenator/readme.txt

 New for this version:
 =====================

-New transforms: Smith-Corona word processor (as opposed to Spinwriter), OmniWriter for C64, Symantec Q&A Write
+New transforms: Smith-Corona word processor (as opposed to Spinwriter), OmniWriter for C64, Symantec Q&A Write, AppleWriter IIe

 Transformenator introduction: